 Stabilization of current condition.

-Stem Cell Therapy research is supported by the Alzheimer’s Society as it understands the need to find a cure for Dementia
+Stem Cell Therapy research is supported by the Alzheimer’s Society as it understands the need to find a breakthrough in the cure for Dementia.

 Louisiana State University Health Sciences Centre January 24, 2019, reported the first PET scan-documented case of improvement in brain metabolism in Alzheimer’s disease in a patient treated with Hyperbaric Oxygen Therapy (HBOT)